deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 reacting to the phone in any way.
 Phone calls for Martin were just part of the bedroom nighttime noise.

-"Tremblay."
-He answered, digging rheum out of the corners of his eyes so that he could focus on the alarm clock and then rubbing his stubble.
+"Tremblay," He answered, digging rheum out of the corners of his eyes so that he could focus on the alarm clock and then rubbing his stubble.
 05:23.
 At least he'd got six hours.